OpenSELab/UITrans/README.md

 # Our Approach
 UITrans's architecture is depicted in Figure~\ref{fig:overview}, which takes the source code of Android project as input and the source code of HarmonyOS as output.
 The core of UITrans relies on a multi-agent reflective collaboration mechanism~\cite{hong2023metagpt, shinn2024reflexion, singh2024agentic, park2023generative}, powered by a large language model, to parse Android components, convert them into intermediate functional representations, and ultimately generate HarmonyOS code.
-\begin{itemize}
-\item {\texttt{Android Project Parsing}}: is responsible for analyzing the logical structure of the application, including both pages and subpages, to prepare the application for the migration process (see Section~\ref{sec:parse} for details).
+1. Android Project Parsing: is responsible for analyzing the logical structure of the application, including both pages and subpages, to prepare the application for the migration process (see Section~\ref{sec:parse} for details).
-\item {\texttt{Translation Task Planning and Decomposition}}: employs systematic decomposition rules to identify and isolate the smallest translatable units, allowing for an organized and efficient translation strategy (see Section~\ref{sec:task_plan}).
+2. Translation Task Planning and Decomposition: employs systematic decomposition rules to identify and isolate the smallest translatable units, allowing for an organized and efficient translation strategy (see Section~\ref{sec:task_plan}).
-\item {\texttt{HarmonyOS Code Generation}}: utilizes a multi-agent collaboration mechanism, enhanced by the RAG and UI mapping table, to translate Android components into ArkUI components.
-Then it reassembles the generated ArkUI components in accordance with the logical structure provided by the parsing module, thus generating the complete HarmonyOS source code (see Section~\ref{sec:harmonyOS}).
+3. HarmonyOS Code Generation: utilizes a multi-agent collaboration mechanism, enhanced by the RAG and UI mapping table, to translate Android components into ArkUI components.
+Then it reassembles the generated ArkUI components in accordance with the logical structure provided by the parsing module, thus generating the complete HarmonyOS source code.
-\end{itemize}